How to Code a Website

 }

-This code does all kinds of fancy things to our image (like adding an overlay, shading, etc.), but the important part is this: url("../img/bg-masthead.jpg").
+This code does all kinds of fancy things to our image (like adding an overlay, shading, etc.), but the important part is this: url("../assets/img/bg-masthead.jpg").
 This is the line that indicates where to find the background image.
-It’s going to be in the img subdirectory.

-To change this background image, take any image of your own, copy it to the img subdirectory and then copy and paste its name in place of the original bg-masthead.jpg file.
-In short, change this: url("../img/bg-masthead.jpg") to this: url("../img/YOURFILE.jpg").
+To change this background image, take any image of your own, copy it to the assets/img subdirectory and then copy and paste its name in place of the original bg-masthead.jpg file.
+In short, change this: url("../assets/img/bg-masthead.jpg") to this: url("../assets/img/YOURFILE.jpg").

 3. Customize the Other Blocks on the Page

 As you go through the index.html file, you’ll notice that there’s a lot of different sections already on the page.
-We have a section for the navigation, and about a block, some services, a portfolio, a call to action, a contact block, and a footer.
+We have a section for the navigation, an about block, some services, a portfolio, a call to action, a contact block, and a footer.

 While there’s different content in all these sections, the sections themselves are similar in structure.
 They all have roughly the same set of HTML tags – just different CSS classes assigned to them.